extrange/personal-blog/docs/blog-posts/2022-05-22-my-self-hosting-journey.md

 Total cost of the above was SGD $830.

+In addition, I have ~ [30TB of storage](#storage-and-backup) in a RAID1 configuration assembled from various drives.

+## Hosted Services

+I use [Homer][homer] to display all the hosted web services on [nicholaslyz.com](https://nicholaslyz.com).
+Authentication is via `nginx`'s [`auth_request`][nginx-auth-request].

+All hosted services are in Docker containers with limited permissions to reduce the possible attack surface, with logs all redirected to the `systemd` journal, with the [`journald` driver](https://docs.docker.com/config/containers/logging/journald/).

+## Uptime Monitoring

+Uptime monitoring is hosted on an offsite VPS with [Uptime Kuma][uptime-kuma] at [uptime.nicholaslyz.com](https://uptime.nicholaslyz.com), with notifications via Telegram.
+This is to allow for redundancy in case my server goes down.

 ## Storage and Backup

-There is 12TB of file storage available, consisting of 2x WDC WD120EMFZ-11A6JA0 12TB drives in a software RAID-1 configuration, provided by BtrFS.
+There is 12TB of file storage available, consisting of 2x WDC WD120EMFZ-11A6JA0 12TB drives plus a 6TB ATA TOSHIBA HDWR160 in a (software) RAID-1 configuration under BtrFS.

 I chose BtrFS over `dmraid` + ext4 as BtrFS: